 Most SOC 2 reports cover a 12-month period, but there are times when service organizations perform this audit every six months, depending on the client’s preference and any ongoing concerns in the operational control environment.

 Are You Ready to Start the SOC 2 Process?

 The process of getting ready for your SOC 2 certification is a long one.
 It is important to have the right help along the way.
 By understanding what is required of you, as well as understanding the scope of the time and effort involved, you can make your certification process go more smoothly.

 Looking for expert help?
 I.S.
 Partners has assisted organizations in a range of industries.
-Call us at 215-675-1400, or send us a message to learn more!
+Call us at 215-675-1400 or fill out the contact form to learn more.